IS OUR HERITAGE

 Now, with Zero.One®, SCHMIDTSCHE SCHACK is taking the next step:

-by digitizing our systems, we are not only contributing to Industry 4.0.
+by digitizing our solutions, we are not only contributing to Industry 4.0.

 We are noticeably adding value for our customers.